Amid media stumbles, Facebook shows it's human after all - Digiday

 Goldberg, always pugnacious, was having none of it.
 “Name five media properties founded this decade that are more valuable or important than Elite Daily… go!
 (Hint: you won’t be able to do it.)”

-Leaving aside Elite Daily’s brand value, one area of particular interest to Bustle: video.
+Leaving aside Elite Daily’s brand value and audience struggles, one area of particular interest to Bustle: video.
 Elite Daily has built up a solid video capability, an area where Bustle lags behind competitors.
 After all, Hearst Media digital president Troy Young is talking about half its output being video soon.
 Bustle clearly needs video as display ads normalize at a low rate.

 Coming soon: Digiday+